Life as a Learner: UNISA Teacher Learnership. Here’s Justine’s story about being a learner.

-Okay, so please bare with me, this is my first time blogging so I’m still kind of new to all this.
-My name’s Justine and I’m doing a (insert name of your qualification) Learnership.
-(For example FETC: Education NQFL5)
+Okay, so please bear with me, this is my first time blogging so I’m still kind of new to all this.
+My name’s Justine and I’m doing a Learnership.

-I am not a pro at English but I am here to share my experience about being on a learnership. (so again, bare with me) 🙂
+I am not a pro at English but I am here to share my experience about being on a learnership. (so again, bear with me) 🙂

-I emailed a few schools, and quickly learnt which schools offer learnerships, I’ll share tips with you in my next post if you are interested in becoming a teacher.
-But I first want to excite you all about the school I’m working at right now.
+I emailed a few schools and quickly learned which schools offer learnerships if you are interested in becoming a teacher.
+I want to excite you all about the school I’m working at right now.

-As you all know, study fees and the price of textbooks isn’t cheap at all.
+As you all know, study fees and the price of textbooks aren’t cheap at all.
 But Wynberg Boys’ Junior School pay for everything for me.
 Yes it’s huge pressure on me, as I want to do well to impress them and show them that they are not wasting their money on me.
-But now it’s not so bad, I feel more relaxed as I have learnt to cope with studying through UNISA.
-(When do you study?
-Do you have to submit assignments?
-How long must they be?
-How much academic work do you do?What’s the most interesting part of this process for you?)
+But now it’s not so bad, I feel more relaxed as I have learned to cope with studying through UNISA.

 I get many questions from many people, like

 are you sure you want to be doing a learnership?